-Up to four 90-minute workshops are allowed per proposing organization, constituting a full day's worth of workshops.
 Longer workshops may be scheduled in parts (e.g., a 3 hour workshop may be scheduled in 2 parts with a break in between).
 In-person workshops are generally scheduled for the last day of the conference (Thursday or Friday).
-For a hybrid conference, an online workshop day may be scheduled outside of the in-person event (during the week before or after), featuring online-only workshops and allowing in-person workshop facilitators the opportunity to present their material directly to an online audience.
-Each workshop presented in person may also be offered online for hybrid conferences.
+For a hybrid conference, an online workshop day may be scheduled outside of the in-person event (one or two weeks before the in-person conference), featuring online-only workshops provides facilitators the opportunity to present material directly to an online audience.
+Each workshop presented in-person may also be offered online for hybrid conferences but will require a separate proposal as noted above.